usmqe/usmqe-setup/roles/tendrl-httpd-ssl/README.rst

 =========

-* ``httpd_ip_address``: public ip address of WA server, where the web is hosted
+* ``httpd_ip_address``: public ip address of WA server, where the web is hosted (default value provided in the role is valid for standard usmqe environment)
-* ``httpd_server_name``: ``ServerName`` of the Tendrl Web
+* ``httpd_server_name``: ``ServerName`` of the Tendrl Web (default value provided in the role is valid for standard usmqe environment)
 * ``httpd_ssl_certificate_key_file``: ``SLCertificateFile`` of the Tendrl Web
 * ``httpd_ssl_certificate_file``: ``SSLCertificateKeyFile`` of the Tendrl Web